 The researchers found that women who consumed the most potassium had a 12 percent reduced risk of stroke and 16 percent lower risk of ischemic stroke.
 These women were also 10 percent less likely to die, compared to women who ate the least amount of potassium.

-The researchers also suggest that eating high potassium foods can be beneficial for high blood pressure.
-The researchers did not establish any link between potassium intake and hemorrhagic stroke.
+They also suggest that eating high potassium foods can be beneficial for high blood pressure.
+They did not establish any link between potassium intake and hemorrhagic stroke.

 According to the U.S. Department of Agriculture, women should eat at least 4,700 mg of potassium every day.